wyliodrinstudio/WyliodrinSTUDIO/docs/source/workspace_api.rst

 setWorkspaceTitle
 """"""""""""""""""""
+Loads the title of the current project from the store and displays it as the workspace **title**.

 The only parameter of this function is:

 .. list-table::
+		:widths: 17 55 15 7

+	* - Property title
+	  - Description
+	  - Required / Optional
+	  - Default value
 	* - *title*
 	  - the title of the current project

-Loads the title of the current project from the store and displays it as the workspace **title**.
+	  - required
+	  - \-

 This action is done in the *“projects”* plugin.